Aussie dollar rallies, Asian currencies lift as China heads back to work

 That was tempered a little on Monday when the latest daily number of reported new cases again topped that benchmark at 3,062, but Franulovich said that markets were for now focused on the positive.

-The Korean won, Thai baht and Singapore dollar, which have all been heavily sold on virus fears, traded firmer by mid-session.
-[EMRG/FRX]
+The Korean won KRW= edged ahead while the Thai baht THB= and Singapore dollar SGD=D3, which have all been heavily sold on virus fears, steadied their slide.

 Though plenty of caution remained, as the return to work was subdued elsewhere and the scale supply-chain disruption only beginning to become clear.